bi1yeu/jeopy/README.md

 A CLI for scoring _Jeopardy!_ It aims to make scoring while watching easy for touch typists.

-The only house rule baked into the program is that Daily Doubles are valued at twice the clue's original value to obviate pausing the show.

 ## Usage

 Requires Python 3.
 On Windows you will also need `pip install pyreadline`.